AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-assets.md

     {
       "Id": "Id-abcde",
       "Name": "ModelNumber",
-      "Description": "This is a static attribute on the asset which represents the model number.", "SdsTypeCode": "Double",
+      "Description": "This metadata item was already defined before the patch operation was performed.", "SdsTypeCode": "Double",
       "Value": 0.01
     },
     {
-      "Id": "Id-vwxyz",
+      "Id": "Source/Lot~1",
-      "Name": "SerialNumber",
+      "Name": "Lot",
-      "Description": "This is a static attribute on the asset which represents the serial number.", "SdsTypeCode": "String",
+      "Description": "Observe characters '/' and '~' in the Metadata ID are escaped as '~1' and '~0' in the path.", "SdsTypeCode": "String",
-      "Value": "SN6645"
+      "Value": "L04068754"
     }
   ],
   "StreamReferences": [